jlimonesHer/little_react/README.md

 This is a project to get started with React that consists of 3 mini-projects.
      1 - Reproduction of the freeCodeCamp reviews page.
-     2 -A Click counter.
+     2 - A Click counter.
-     3-A calculator.
+     3 - A Calculator.
+     4 - A Tasks Manager.

 ## Technologies
 For this project we have used: